 Exempt from wearing a face covering?

-If you think you’re exempt from wearing a face covering on public transport, you can apply for a personalised exemption note here.
+If you think you’re exempt from wearing a face covering on public transport and would like a card to display, you can apply for a personalised exemption note here.

 Face coverings FAQ's